 Non-drug approaches: Icing the area up to five times per day for about half an hour may bring some relief, but be careful not to overdo it.
 If the tendon ruptures, you will probably need a cast over the calf and foot.

 Surgery: A surgical approach for a ruptured Achilles tendon is sometimes done, but for older patients, surgery is not usually recommended.

 The following approaches, alone or combined, may help:

 - Wider shoes

 - Ultrasound-guided alcohol injections

 Surgery: If your symptoms have not improved with these treatments, surgery to remove the painful area is usually effective.

-Your podiatrist, chiropodist, or other healthcare professional may prescribe orthotic inserts to be worn at all times.
+Your podiatrist, chiropodist, or other healthcare provider may prescribe orthotic inserts to be worn at all times.
 These insoles are molded from a cast of your foot.
 They may be rigid, semi-rigid, or soft.
-Your healthcare professional will decide which type is right for you depending on your condition.
+Your healthcare provider will decide which type is right for you depending on your condition.
 They are often expensive.
 Cheaper over-the-counter insoles available at any drug store may be sufficient.

 You should inspect your feet regularly, checking for changes in skin color or temperature, thickened or discolored nails, and any sign of a break in the skin or abrasion.

-If you are in pain, always tell your healthcare professional promptly.
+If you are in pain, always tell your healthcare provider promptly.
 Foot pain is not normal.
 Early attention to a problem may prevent a much more serious disability later.